usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/Testing/Testing.md

 .Description

-http://en.wikipedia.org/wiki/Software_testing[Software testing] is the process to determine that a software system meets its specifications and works as expected.
+[Software testing](http://en.wikipedia.org/wiki/Software_testing) is the process to determine that a software system meets its specifications and works as expected.
 This is done by manually or automatically executing test cases and observe the result.